-Our threat intelligence have shared several threats they’ve uncovered through monitoring our B2B platform in our recent report: Keeping pace with emerging threats: Summer 2022 roundup.
+Our threat intelligence have shared several threats they’ve uncovered through monitoring our B2B platform in our recent report: Keeping Pace with Emerging Threats.
 One of the standout threats to keep your users aware of is the risk of zero-day exploits targeting widely used software and applications.

 Quick summary of these attacks